thushjandan/p4-table-join/Readme.md

 ```

 ### Example output
-Following 2 packets will be sent from h1.
+Two packets will be sent from h1.
 All the entries in the first packet will be stored in the hash table of the switch.
 The second request will trigger a INNER JOIN on the switch and h2 will get all the joined records.

-A long story short, all the joined tuples (INNER JOIN) can be found in the DBReplyEntry header stack [see here](#retrieved-packets-on-h2).
+Long story short, all the joined tuples (INNER JOIN) can be found in the DBReplyEntry header stack => [see here](#retrieved-packets-on-h2).
 #### Sent packets on h1
 ```
 ###[ Ethernet ]###